-We also find that bargaining power with respect to data sharing
+We also find that bargaining power with respect to data sharing depends on economic power to a large extent.

-The global political economy of data defines the frame within which national governments exercise policy action African nations have become veritable data mines for large companies depends on economic power to a large extent.
 Where a province/ state in a developed country - British Columbia in Canada for example - may yet be successful in retaining the right to data localization in the USMCA trade agreement despite the data-sharing clause (CIGI, 2019), it may be much harder for developing countries to strike such bargains in emerging multilateral and plurilateral trade agreements.
-Platform companies are also notorious for non-compliance of datasharing stipulations - for instance, while Uber turns over data to public authorities in bigger cities in the US, smaller cities do not have the clout to enforce this (Wired, 2018).
+Platform companies are also notorious for non-compliance of data-sharing stipulations - for instance, while Uber turns over data to public authorities in bigger cities in the US, smaller cities do not have the clout to enforce this (Wired, 2018).